 2. Mana Village

-Located just 3 kilometers from Badrinath, this is the last Indian village before the Tibet border.
+Located just 3 kilometers from Badrinath, this is the First Indian village Mana before the Tibet border.
 It’s home to Vyas Gufa, Gandhi Sarovar, and Surya Kund.

 4. Brahma Kapal